bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 puts "#{alice[:name]} is the student and she has #{alice[:features][:hair]} hair."
 ```

+--

 Notice we needed to access to Alice's hair colour by using two sets of square brackets: `alice[:features][:hair]`.

+--

 `alice[:features]` returns the nested hash:
 `{ hair: 'red', eyes: 'blue',  age: 71, nose: 'massive' }`

+---

+for: alexa readme slides

 We then take that returned hash and add `[:hair]` to access he value under that key in the returned hash:

 `alice[:features][:hair]` which ultimately returns `"red"`.

+---

+for: alexa readme slides

 To get the `keys` of a hash, use `.keys`:

+--

 ```ruby
 my_hash.keys
 ```

+--

 And to get the `values` of a hash, use `.values`: